Kline Klavier Lab Policies

 19. Payments

 If you select to pay annually, the tuition is due with the registration materials.
-If paying monthly, tuition is due on the 1st of the month starting August 2024 and lasting until July 2025.
-Venmo, Zelle and Paypal are also options to paying the monthly tuition.
+If paying monthly, tuition is due on the 1st of the month starting August 2025 and lasting until July 2026.
+Venmo, Zelle, and ApplePay are also options to paying the monthly tuition.

 20. Late Fees